matt-jaxson2/futuredreamsmakeathon/README.md

 From root of repo:
 `yarn dev` - Starts local 'DEV' server and watches for changes.
 `yarn build` - Compiles code from `src` folder into `_build`.
 This is the code that will be deployed.
-`yarn preview` - Compiles code then starts local 'PROD' server.
+`yarn prod` - Compiles code then starts local 'PROD' server.

-### Temporary local NodeJS server for development
-From root of repo:
-`node src/__MOCK__/server.js` - Starts a local server returning static JSON results.